editionsNFT/An-Illustrated-XRPL-Story-Guide/README.md

 # An Illustrated XRPL Story Guide
 This is a story in the making.
 A story literally under development.
 The plan is to interview projects that are developing on the XRPL and incorporate key lesson learned that they encountered into the guide via an illustrated story.
-The aim is to encourage development on the XRPL via this unique medium of communication.
+The ultimate aim of the guide is to encourage development on the XRPL via this unique medium of communication.
 The layout, content, story flow and illustrations are still to be determined.
-An initial suggested topics outline (in no particular order) is proposed below, but this will change, depending on our findings.
+An initial suggested list of topics related to development on the XRPL is proposed below.
+The list is in no particular order, and the final content will depend on our conversations with XRPL projects, the XRPL community and Ripple.
 The idea is to have a guide that is both current today and in the future.

 ### Table of Contents